UltraCakeBakery/FastColorGenerator/README.md

 ## Features

 - **High-Performance**: Efficient color generation with a minimal memory footprint (Up to 2x faster!)
-- **Predictability and Seedable**: Deterministic color generation based on a seed valu, allowing you to generates the same sequence of colors consistently.
+- **Predictability and Seedable**: Deterministic color generation based on a seed value, allowing you to generate the same sequence of colors consistently.
 - **Versatile API**: Easy-to-use getter and setter methods for hex and RGB values.
 - **Lightweight**: No external dependencies, perfect for high-performance use cases.
-- **Type-safe and tested**: Written in typescript with zero errors, 100% test coverage through vitest unit testing..
+- **Type-safe and tested**: Written in typescript and has a 100% test coverage through vitest unit testing.

 ---